New trends in quantum integrability: Recent experiments with ultracold atoms: IV. Experiments with quantum integrability

-The understanding of the quantum Newton's cradle observed in \cite{Kinoshita:2006} has been received big theoretical attention \cite{Berg:2016,Caux:2019,Nardis:2018,Bastianello:2019,Bastianello:2020,Ruggierro:2020,Doyon:2017,Fava:2021}.
-In these works a key point was made that how one can describe the motion of quasiparticles the quasi-1D trapped gases after a sudden change of the longitudinal potential.
-In this experiment \cite{Kinoshita:2006}, a 2D array of 1D tubes were made by a tight transverse confinement and a crossed dipole trap providing weak axial trapping.
+The understanding of the quantum Newton's cradle observed in \cite{Kinoshita:2006} has been received significant theoretical attention \cite{Berg:2016,Caux:2019,Nardis:2018,Bastianello:2019,Bastianello:2020,Ruggierro:2020,Doyon:2017,Fava:2021}.
+In these works a key point was made that one can describe the motion of quasiparticles in the quasi-1D trapped gases after a sudden change of the longitudinal potential.
+In the experiment \cite{Kinoshita:2006}, a 2D array of 1D tubes were made by a tight transverse confinement and a crossed dipole trap providing weak axial trapping.
+They measured the density profile $f(p_{\rm ex})$ after a release of the 1D trapping potential.
+The 1D spatial distribution corresponds to the momentum distribution after a time-of-flight (TOF).
 They observed a separation of two clouds in the ensemble of quasi-1D trapped Bose gases of ${}^{87}$Rb atoms over the thousands of collisions between the clouds.
-Each tube contained $40$ to $250$ atoms in the 2D arrays.
-They integrated the images inverse to the tubes to get 1D special distributions of momentum $f(p_{\rm ex}))$, see Fig.~\ref{fig:Quantum-cradle-momentum}.
-From the distribution $f(p_{\rm ex}))$ in space at different times, oscillations of two separated clouds showed a nearly Newton's cradle dynamics from time to time in each measurement.
+In their experimental setting, each tube contained $40$ to $250$ atoms in the 2D arrays.
+They integrated the images inverse to the tubes to get 1D special distributions of momentum $f(p_{\rm ex})$, see Fig.~\ref{fig:Quantum-cradle-momentum}.
+From the distribution $f(p_{\rm ex})$ in space at different times, oscillations of two separated clouds showed a nearly Newton's cradle dynamics from time to time in each measurement.

-The quantum Newton's cradle observed in \cite{Kinoshita:2006} received an immediate theoretical attention \cite{Rigol:2007,Ilievski:2015}.
-In a theoretical paper \cite{Caux:2019}, the authors gave very reliable demonstration of the emergence of the quantum dynamics of Newton's cradle through numerical study of the time evolution of the quasi-1D trapped Lieb-Liniger gas with an initial state

-Where the momentum of quasiparticle was kicked by $\pm m\theta_{\rm Bragg}$ with equal probability.
-The gas was imparted into two clouds which had a strong inter-cloud repulsion.
-Based on such quantum Newton's cradle setup, the GHD equation was given by

-that remarkably gave the similar Newton's cradle dynamics as what observed in \cite{Kinoshita:2006}.
-In the above equation (\ref{GHD-trap}), $V(x)$ denotes the trapping potential.
-In Fig.~\ref{fig:Quantum-cradle-GHD-S1}, they showed evolution of the density of quasiparticles $\rho_p(\theta,x,t)$ determined by Eq.(\ref{GHD-trap}) with the initial state (\ref{LL-GHD-initial}) using the experimental setting given in \cite{Kinoshita:2006}.
-The density profiles show a dramatical oscillation of the two atomic clouds which passed each other.
-The two blobs, which are separated in momentum space, evolve around the origin of phase space, see Fig.~\ref{fig:Quantum-cradle-GHD-S1}.
-Thus the GHD provided a full evolving phase-space ($\theta-x$) distributions of quasiparticles associated with the Lieb-Liniger model.
-A more detailed theoretical analysis was given in \cite{Caux:2019}.

 \begin{widetext}

 \end{widetext}